 Create Client Cache with NuGet Packages Installation

-If you're using NCache NuGet packages and want to create a client cache using your application without having NCache installed, then NCache allows you to do so in the following steps:
+If you're using NCache NuGet packages and want to create a Client Cache using your application without having NCache installed, then NCache allows you to do so in the following steps:

-Prerequisites for Creating Client Caches
+Prerequisites for Creating Client Cache

 The required NuGet package must be already installed in your application.
 On successful installation of the NuGet package, it copies these two configuration files in your application's local directory:

-- config.ncconf: It is used for local InProc cache and InProc client caches.
-For the client cache, the config.ncconf file must also contain the name of the clustered cache that this client cache is a part of.
+- config.ncconf: It is used for local InProc cache and InProc Client Caches.
+For the Client Cache, the config.ncconf file must also contain the name of the clustered cache that this Client Cache is a part of.

 - client.ncconf: It contains information about the cache servers of each cache that the application needs to access.